silvioviscuso/nova34/readme.md

    - **Decals and labeling** for easy identification.
    - Additional resources to streamline the build process.
 ---

 ## 🤝 Contributing
 This project is open-source, and contributions are welcome!
 You can help by:
 - Suggesting improvements or fixes.
 - Testing and documenting.
 - Creating alternative designs or add-ons.
+- Developing a custom jig with pogo pins.
+- Generating an interactive BOM (HTML/PDF).
+- Designing a high-speed circuit with signal integrity considerations.
+- Performing thermal simulations.

 We encourage you to submit a pull request with your contributions to help improve the project!